7 Surprising Health Benefits Of The Beach

 5. The Vitamin D

 When you think of the beach, you probably envision sun, sand, and sea.
-The sun provides the opportunity for a hormetic stressor and for your body to produce Vitamin D, a critical nutrient for your head;th.
+The sun provides the opportunity for a hormetic stressor and for your body to produce Vitamin D, a critical nutrient for your health.
 The sea and the sand act as literal mirrors, maximizing your sun exposure, which explains why you are more likely to get sunburned at the beach.
 This exposure triggers a host of beneficial mechanisms in the body.
 Unfortunately, many people today don't reap these benefits, as Vitamin D deficiency is one of the most common deficiencies today.
 This is at least partly because we spend only about 7% of our lives outdoors, limiting our sun exposure and significantly impairing our health.

 Vitamin D, although technically a hormone rather than a vitamin, is crucial for bone health and immune function.
 Its benefits extend further, contributing to improved strength, muscle protein synthesis, reduced depression levels, cancer prevention, and enhanced longevity.